-Ilyasi Mosque is the oldest and largest mosque in Abbottabad.
+Ilyasi Masjid is the oldest and largest mosque in Abbottabad.
 There is also a small hill with walking trails right behind the Ilyasi Mosque.
-The weather is pleasant in summer so people from all over Pakistan come to visit Abbottabad and Nawanshehr. ilyasi masjid abbottabad history
+The weather is pleasant in summer so people from all over Pakistan come to visit Abbottabad and Nawan Shehr.

-Nawansher is also home to a beautiful cricket ground managed by the Pakistan Cricket Board and the Abbottabad Board of Intermediate and Secondary Education.
+Nawansher is also home to a beautiful cricket ground managed by the Pakistan Cricket Board and the Abbottabad Board of Intermediate and Secondary Education (BISE).
 Nawanshehr has its own old bazaar which is famous for its Chapli Kebab.
-And while you are at Ilyasi Masjid, you must not miss the famous Ilyasi Masjid ke Pakoray. ilyasi masjid abbottabad history
+And while you are at Ilyasi Masjid, you must not miss the famous Pakoray of Ilyasi Masjid.

-The ivory white structure of the Ilyasi Mosque looks forlorn against the backdrop of the lush green valley of Abbottabad. ilyasi masjid abbottabad history
+The ivory-white facade of the Ilyasi Mosque stands solitary amidst the vibrant green valley of Abbottabad.

 Ilyasi Masjid Abbottabad History

 Constructed between 1927 and 1932, the mosque sits at an elevation of over 1250 meters.
 The city of Abbottabad was established in 1853 and takes its name from Major James Abbott, the inaugural British Deputy Commissioner of the area.

 In his farewell, he confessed that “…he adored the place from the first sight – and was happy that his coming hither was right!
 After the creation of Pakistan, the city retained its importance as a military city.
 The primary training academy of the Pakistan Army is still located in the Kakul area.